bertrandpsi/HexRts/readme.md

 The project can be hosted easily on any .NET 5 supported platform.

 Code, ideas and art are (c) Alain Bertrand.
 Feel free to re-use the logic and the art as you want as long a credits are given.

+This code is extracted from the project: [Ludiculus](https://www.ludiculus.com/)